 In 2015 he assisted for a month project the master thatcher Alan Jones in the construction of a traditional thatch roof in Wales.

-From 2016 he organizes superadobe workshop in Italy and from 2017 he collaborates with the Californian Cal-Earth Institute by organizing official Cal-Earth workshops in Italy.
+From 2016 he organizes superadobe workshop in Italy and from 2017 he collaborates with the Californian Institute of Earth Architecture (Cal-Earth) by organizing official Cal-Earth workshops in Italy.

 At the moment Davide builds earth domes, organizes workshops and provides consultancy.